mike1234-pixel/city-walks-client/README.md

 Text can be saved to the database with Markdown formatting.
 This will be parsed on the client using the **marked** package.
 This applies only when adding a new Walk or Sight.

-## Recaptcha

-Google recaptcha is set up in **./src/components/page/Contact/Contact.jsx**.

-In cases where the user is logged in with an activated account where the user's email has been verified, recaptcha is not used.

-If the recaptcha score is less than 0.7 the server will reject the request.

 ## Routing

 Routing is handled by **react-router-dom**.